bazaarvoice/bv-ios-sdk/Reference Apps/BrowsePhotoExample/readme.md

 **Current Status**

-As of 12/19/12, this app includes many implementation best practices, but interaction and UI best practices are still in development.
+This app includes many implementation best practices, but interaction and UI best practices are still in development.